Tarleton-Math/M5364_17fl_Data_Mining1/prof/resources/links.md

 http://www.kdnuggets.com/2017/06/7-steps-mastering-data-preparation-python.html - Tu nguyen
 kdnuggets is a very useful online resources that get update on a regular basis.
 You guys should check it out and may be subcribe to it.

+https://www.youtube.com/watch?v=l6oKriR-RjM - The Joy of Data - BBC Documentary - Tu Nguyen
+This is a wonderful documentary that links math and data science.
+It is very inspirational.
+You guys should check it out.